 5 heart rate training zones explained

-So what are heart rate training zones?
+So what are heart rate zones?

 Each training intensity triggers a specific physiological process and adaptation in the body.
 Structuring sessions around a certain effort allows athletes to customize their training and adapt it for specific needs.